t6ryy7yu/NTIRE2025_ESR/README.md

 3. More detailed example-command can be found in `run.sh` for your convenience.

 As a reference, we provide the results of DIPNet (baseline method) below:
-- Average PSNR on DIV2K_LSDIR_valid: 26.96 dB
+- Average PSNR on DIV2K_LSDIR_valid: 27.00 dB
-- Average PSNR on DIV2K_LSDIR_test: 27.07 dB
+- Average PSNR on DIV2K_LSDIR_test: 26.95 dB
-- Number of parameters: 0.317 M
+- Number of parameters: 0.243 M
-- Runtime: 13.54 ms (Average runtime of 16.18 ms on DIV2K_LSDIR_valid data and 10.89 ms on DIV2K_LSDIR_test data)
+- Runtime: 11.93 ms (Average runtime of 14.28 ms on DIV2K_LSDIR_valid data and 9.57 ms on DIV2K_LSDIR_test data)
-- FLOPs on an LR image of size 256×256: 19.67 G
+- FLOPs on an LR image of size 256×256: 14.89 G

-    Please note that the results reported above are the average of 5 runs, and each run is conducted on the same device (i.e., NVIDIA GeForce RTX 3090 GPU).
+    Note that the results reported above are the average of 5 runs, and each run is conducted on the same device (i.e., NVIDIA RTX A6000 GPU).

 ## How to add your model to this baseline?